tslocke/hobocentral/agility-tutorial.markdown

 The `fields` attribute to `<table-plus>` lets you specify a list of fields that will become the columns in the table.
 We could have said `fields="title, status"` which would have given us the same content in the table, but by saying `this`, the first column contains links to the stories, rather than just the title as text.

+We could also add a column showing the number of tasks in a story.
+Change to `fields="this, tasks.count, status"` and see that a column is added with a readable title "Tasks Count".

 Now for the controller side.
 Add a `show` method to `app/controllers/projects_controller.rb` like this:

 	def	show